Music Ministry Group – Annual Report – June 2016

 You can hear these bell choirs not only monthly at KUC, but also throughout the year within Kamloops and the surrounding area.
-Here are events until Christmas:
+Here are some of the 2015 events:

 As a part of regular continuing music development, members of both handbell choirs participate in Provincial Handbell Guild Conferences as well as National and International Handbell Festivals.
 Some members are widely travelled attending workshops in Winnipeg, Toronto, Hawaii, London (Ont), Calgary, Edmonton, Liverpool and even a handbell cruise in the Caribbean!
 In May, we hosted the Provincial Guild Spring Ring at Thompson Rivers University.
 The public enjoyed two evening concerts featuring guest conductors of massed bell choirs, a wide variety of BC bell choirs and smaller groups.
 With over 100 bell ringers in attendance, these concerts provided the public an opportunity to ENJOY handbells amplified!